liveandrew/workflow2/README.md

 ![alt text](images/simple_dag.png)

-When we call _WorkflowRunners.dbRun_, we tell the framework to do [asdf]
+When we call _WorkflowRunners.dbRun_, we tell the framework to:

 - Persist the workflow _structure_ to the database.

-- Begin executing steps, _in the local process_.
-[To see how to execute code on remote workers, see BackgroundWorkflow]
+- Begin executing steps, in the local process.
+(To see how to execute code on remote workers, see "Background Workflow" later in this README)

 When we initialize the workflow structure by invoking _WorkflowRunners.dbRun_, we create or re-use each of the following: